mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 - [[week11|Week 11]]: Full Textual UI for accessibility
 - [[week12|Week 12]]: Self-healing with repair button and memory

-This evolution demonstrates that constraining LLMs too rigidly limits their capabilities, while complete freedom leads to too many errors.
-The sweet spot involves detailed prompts with physics rules and examples, combined with robust error detection and recovery.
+This evolution demonstrated that constraining LLMs too rigidly limits their capabilities, while complete freedom leads to too many errors.
+The sweet spot involves detailed prompts with Tölvera and Taichi rules and examples, combined with error detection and recovery.
 As noted in [[week10|Week 10]], "it's still pretty brittle for complex stuff" but "when it works, it's very nice 😊".

-[SCREENSHOT PLACEHOLDER: HTML trace report showing synthesis pipeline]

-[DEMO VIDEO PLACEHOLDER: Error recovery system automatically fixing a crashed sketch]

 ## 5. What's Left to Do (Future Work)

-### Immediate Improvements

-**Code Cleanup and Consolidation:**

-- Remove dead code from previous architectural iterations
-- Consolidate scattered prompt templates into organized structure
-- Improve state management consistency
-- Replace regex-based error detection with more robust parsing

-**Enhanced Context Selection:**

-- Move beyond keyword matching to semantic similarity
-- Implement proper RAG (Retrieval-Augmented Generation) for pattern selection
-- Dynamic context weighting based on behavior complexity

 ### Feature Extensions